-Book analysis (15%) A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.
+Book analysis (20%) A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.

 Class Participation (5%): This class is one in which the student is required to think about the concepts being discussed and to participate in discussions.
-Mere presence in the class room in no way guarantees a passing grade.
+Mere presence in the classroom in no way guarantees a passing grade.
+WARNING: This grade also includes such issues as responsiveness in class, completing assignments on time, and following instructions.